 The company is subject to externally imposed capital requirements as a company authorised and regulated by the Financial Conduct Authority ("FCA").
-The directors review the capital structure as part of the annual Internal Capital Adequacy and Risk Assessment ("ICARA"), previously the annual Internal Capital Adequacy Assessment Process ("ICAAP"), and confirm continuing substantial excess of shareholder's funds over the needs of the business for working capital and regulatory capital.
+The directors review the capital structure as part of the annual Internal Capital Adequacy and Risk Assessment ("ICARA") and confirm continuing substantial excess of shareholder's funds over the needs of the business for working capital and regulatory capital.